levihernandez/datadog-projects/crug/README.md

   We will also enable the following tools within the Datadog Agent to gain insights into the CockroachDB cluster:
   * NPM - Network Performance Monitor, to understand the traffic between CRDB nodes & correlate to the application traces
-  * APM - Application Performance Monitor, to generate traces/spans with correlation to other tools
   * Metrics - Default collection of metrics from the host/cluster
   * Logs - To generate dashboards out of the SQL payload
   * Containers - Collect metrics from containers